BWibo/3dcitydb-mkdocs/docs/compatibility.md

 ## CityGML and CityJSON support in 3DCityDB `v5`

-The [3DCityDB `v5`](3dcitydb/index.md) supports __all versions of CityGML__.
-Although the database schema has been designed with CityGML 3.0 in mind, 3DCityDB `v5` remains backwards compatible, with full support for the previous versions 2.0 and 1.0 of CityGML.
+[3DCityDB `v5`](3dcitydb/index.md) supports __all versions of CityGML__.
+Although the database schema is
+designed with CityGML 3.0 in mind, 3DCityDB `v5` remains backwards compatible, offering full support for CityGML 2.0 and 1.0.
 Data can be managed without loss in 3DCityDB `v5` as long as the same CityGML version is used for both import and export.
-However, changing the CityGML version between import and export may result in data loss, as CityGML 3.0 is not fully backwards compatible with CityGML 2.0/1.0.
+Changing the CityGML version between import and export may result in data loss, as CityGML 3.0 is not fully backwards compatible with versions 2.0 and 1.0.

-For example, if you import CityGML 2.0 data into the 3DCityDB `v5`, you can be sure that the same data can be exported back as CityGML 2.0.
-However, exporting to CityGML 3.0 might lead to data loss due to data model differences and unsupported features between both CityGML versions.
-The [citydb-tool](./citydb-tool/index.md) offers options to handle some of those differences on-the-fly (see [below](#handle-citygml-version-differences)).
+For example, when importing CityGML 2.0 data into 3DCityDB `v5`, you can be confident that it can be exported back as CityGML 2.0 without loss.
+However, exporting to CityGML 3.0 might lead to data loss due to differences in data models and supported features between the two versions.
+The [citydb-tool](./citydb-tool/index.md) automatically converts data between versions where possible and offers additional options to handle differences on-the-fly when automatic conversion is not feasible (see [below](#handle-citygml-version-differences)).

 The same applies to CityJSON: Data can be managed without loss when the same CityJSON version is used for import and export, but changing versions may lead to data loss.

 ## Migrate CityGML or CityJSON data

-To migrate CityGML data between versions and encodings, we recommend using [3DCityDB `v5`](3dcitydb/index.md) and [citydb-tool](./citydb-tool/index.md).
+To convert CityGML data between versions and encodings, we recommend using [3DCityDB `v5`](3dcitydb/index.md) and [citydb-tool](./citydb-tool/index.md).
 The workflow is the same for all version up- or downgrades, or encoding changes.